Getting here

 If driving is unavoidable, please car-share where possible to reduce disruption and environmental impact.

-For a hassle-free drive in, use our Park & Ride option at London Southend Airport.
+For a hassle-free drive-in, use our Park & Ride option at London Southend Airport.
 Parking is just £15 per day, with a free shuttle bus running directly from the car park to Lazydays Festival gates.
 It’s a simple, stress-free way to arrive, avoid local congestion, and start the weekend in laid-back style.
+Shuttle times are above.

 Public car parks